sims04/RockPaperScissors/README.md

-This is a game # tictactoe
+This is a game called Rock paper Scissors